dwpeng/bingo/README.md

 [中文](./README-ZH_CN.md)

-A executable file manager written in Rust.
+An executable file manager written in Rust.
 It can add some executable files to the `$HOME/.bingo/bin` directory and invoke them by `bingo run <name>`.

 ## Usage